opalmedapps/opal-app/docs/deployment/ci-cd.md

 to build and deploy the app to Firebase app distribution (and optionally to the stores) for iOS and Android.
 Commits on this branch are produced as the result of approved "squashed-and-merged" merge requests.
 These commits represent completed work that is ready for deployment to our development environment.
-As such, the jobs in this workflow run by default in the Dev environment.
+As such, the jobs in this workflow run by default for the Dev environment.

 This workflow also provides a manual interface ([workflow dispatch](https://docs.github.com/en/actions/how-tos/manage-workflow-runs/manually-run-a-workflow)) which can be used to build and deploy the app for another environment.